Mohammed78vr/chatbot-app-in-AWS/README.md

    ```

 3. **Create custom AMIs for the Auto Scaling Groups**
-   - Follow the instructions in the [Creating AMIs for Auto Scaling Groups](#creating-amis-for-auto-scaling-groups) section
+   - Follow the instructions in the [Creating Custom AMIs](#creating-custom-amis) section
    - Add the AMI IDs to your terraform.tfvars file as `custom_ami_id`, `frontend_ami_id`, and `chromadb_ami_id`

 4. **Initialize Terraform**